JimHokanson/plotBig_Matlab/README.md

 The following is the time it took to render random data using 1) default Matlab, 2) Using the matlab-plot-big repo (mpb) and 3) this repo.

+The speedups are perhaps a bit hard to really appreciate.
+The main point of interest is that using this library render times are reasonable for a large number of points.

 ![speed1_double](/documentation/speed1_double.png)

 ![speed1_double](/documentation/speed1_int16.png)